31Amin/car_maintenance_tracker/README.md

 The maintenance collection is populated with the records created by users.
 Data in the collection;
-- Car Registration (user can only selected pre-registered under their username)
+- Car Registration (user can only select pre-registered cars under their username)
 - Car make - Populated from Car collection based on reg number selected
 - Car Model - same as car make.
 - username - based on the user logged when the record is created
 - Service Date - user input as the time of record creation
 - Service cost - user input as the time of record creation
 - Service Paid - user input as the time of record creation, can be yes / no
-- Service Description -  - user input as the time of record creation short description of service
+- Service Description -  - user input at the time of record creation short description of service
 - Odometer Reading  - user input as the time of record creation
 - Garage Name - selected from list of active garages in garage collection
 - Garage Contact - populated from Garage collection based on reg number selected